vyfor/cord.nvim/.github/wiki/Migration.md

 - Many of the icons have been redesigned, and a new theme has been introduced.
 The previous style, now called "Pastel" has been replaced with the new default style, "Onyx" which features a sleek and modern dark theme.
 You can switch between themes by using the `display.theme` option.

 > [!IMPORTANT]
 > The Rust compiler is no longer required.
-Cord's server can now be downloaded from GitHub via the `:Cord fetch` command.
+Cord's server can now be downloaded from GitHub via the `:Cord update` command.
-> However, if you wish to build Cord from source, make sure to have **Rust >= 1.85.0 nightly** installed, and run the `:Cord build` command.
+> However, if you wish to build Cord from source, make sure to have **Rust >= 1.85.0 nightly** installed, and run the `:Cord update build` command.

 ## 🔧 Configuration Changes